Coalfire-CF/terraform-aws-organization/README.md

 ## Post Deployment Configuration
 ```
-If you use the `child_accounts` variable, you must accept the invites to the orgainzation within each account that you sent and invite to.
+Ensure you invite other AWS accounts to the organization, then accept the invitations in each child account.
 ```

 ## Contributing